jespiron/circle-renderer/README.md

 * the order in which circles are painted to the screen affects the color of their overlap
 * circles are moving on each timestep

-Read the comments in `renderer_sequential.rs`.
+Begin with the README in `renderer/`!
 These files will be reorged into a book-like format later.